CAFDataProcessing/data-processing-service/docs/pages/en-us/Getting-Started.md

 2. The expected license filenames are a single license file 'licensekey.dat' for Speech To Text, OCR and Entity Extract and a license file 'kv.lic' for Keyview.
 3. Copy each of these license files into the directory used for licenses by the compose file.
 This defaults to a folder 'licenses' in the same directory as the compose file.
 Another folder may be used by setting the `LICENSES_LOCAL_FOLDER` environment variable to the folder containing the licenses.

-Licenses can be requested by raising an issue on the data-processing-service repository, [here](https://github.hpe.com/caf-staging/data-processing-service/issues).
+For license enquiries please raise an issue on the data-processing-service repository, [here](https://github.com/CAFDataProcessing/data-processing-service/issues).

 ### Images